-The CDC906 includes the following three power supply pins: V{CC} , V{CCOUT1} , and V{CCOUT2} .
+The CDCE906 includes the following three power supply pins: V{CC} , V{CCOUT1} , and V{CCOUT2} .
 There are no power supply sequencing requirements, as the three power nodes are separated from each other.
 So, power can be supplied in any order to the three nodes.

-Also, the part has a power-up circuitry which switches the device on if V{CC} exceeds 2.1 V (typical) and switches the device off at V{CC} < 1.7 V (typical).
+Also, the part has a power-up circuitry which switches the device on if V{CC} exceeds 2.1 V (typ) and switches the device off at $V{CC} < 1.7$ V (typ).
 In power-down mode, all outputs and clock inputs are switched off.

-Device Behavior During Supply Voltage Drops
+Device Behavior during Supply Voltage Drops

-The CDC906 has a Power-Up-Circuit, which activates the device function at V{PUC_ON} (typical 2.1 V).
-At the same time, the ROM information is loaded into the register.
-This mechanism ensures that there is a pre-defined default after Power-Up and no need to reprogram the CDC906 in the application.
+The CDCE906 has a Power-Up-Circuit, which activates the device function at V{PUC_ON} (typical 2.1 V).
+At the same time, the EEPROM information is loaded into the register.
+This mechanism ensures that there is a pre-defined default after Power-Up and no need to reprogram the CDCE906 in the application.